BrandonJMitchell/amblur/README.md

 # amblur
-Amblur is a Java library that uses a StAX parser and XPaths to extract data.
+Amblur is a Java library that uses a StAX parser and custom XPaths to extract data.

 # Introduction